Governor Scheme of Delegation

 This approach creates a sense of trust and shared ownership of the school’s strategy, vision and operational performances and takes account of the parents/carers’ and the local community.

-➢ Create a new Committee - THE STRATEGY COMMITTEE.
+The Governing Board also Created a new Committee - THE STRATEGY COMMITTEE.

 The primary function of the Strategy Committee is to support the Headteacher in setting the strategic framework for the school and for ensuring that all its statutory responsibilities are met.

-➢ Replace the current arrangement with two STATUTORY COMMITTEES – the First Committee and the Second Committee.
+The Governing Board resolved to replace the current arrangement with two STATUTORY COMMITTEES – the First Committee and the Second Committee.